Creative Commons License 2024 Volume 11 Issue 1

 Number of survived larvae per plant

 Table 2.
-Number of Damaged Plants per Plot, Percent of Damaged leave per plant, Larva Number, and Number of survived larvae as influenced by insecticides
+Number of Damaged Plants per Plot, Percent of Damaged leaves per plant, Larva Number, and Number of survived larvae as influenced by insecticides

 Treatments